MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 Enable-WindowsOptionalFeature -Online -FeatureName Web-Server
 ```

-### Remote access of containers
-Windows Server Containers can be managed/interacted with through a RDP session.
-Exiting the container RDP session without logoff may prevent the container from shutting down.

-** Work Around: **
-Exit the RDP session by typing "logoff" (instead of "exit" or just closing the RDP window) before shutting the container down.

 ### Applications

 The following applications have been tried to run in a Windows Server Container.